SCART: Simulation of Cyber Attacks for Real-Time: Method

-After defining our scenarios, we need to install them.
-Installing a scenario means collecting all of the lists, and adapting them to a logic in which they will work together.
-Therefore, we are using a "Callback" function that will be called each time the actual sensor updates its value.
-One may use a different "Callback" function for each sensor or a common one, for a group of sensors.
-The "Callback" function characterizes how we want to use the Condition and Action lists depending on the results of the Listeners stored in History.
-The use of the function "Callback", allows us to initiate other options of implementation and even to achieve more complicated attacks and scenarios.
-Therefor, the vanilla example will be: "Wait until all the starting conditions defined in the StartingCondition list are complete, when they are completed, activate each anomaly in Actions list, stop when one of the EndingConditions happens".
+Once the scenarios have been defined, the next step is their installation.
+Installing a scenario involves collecting all the lists and adapting them to a logical framework in which they can work together seamlessly.
+We utilize a Callback function that is triggered whenever a sensor updates its value to accomplish this.
+Depending on the specific requirements, different Callback functions may be used for individual sensors, or a shared function may be applied to a group of sensors.
+The Callback function is the interface that determines how the Condition and Action lists are utilized based on the information gathered from the Listeners stored in History.